Free Consultation (215) 709-6940

 After a car accident in Pennsylvania, don’t wait to see a doctor.
 If you do, the success of your future lawsuit against a negligent driver might be in jeopardy.

 Waiting too long to see a doctor after a car accident in Pennsylvania might negatively impact your case for compensation.
 Delaying medical treatment might result in a lack of evidence and allow a defendant to call into question the severity of your injuries and their cause.
 Waiting to go to the hospital might also delay the filing of your lawsuit, which might harm your compensation case.
-After you go to the hospital, be sure to seek additional care from specialists that can further treat your injuries.
+After you go to the hospital, be sure to seek additional care from specialists who can further treat your injuries.
 If you wait too long to get the necessary medical attention, you might lower your chances of recovery against a negligent driver in Pennsylvania.

 To schedule a free and confidential case evaluation with the Philadelphia car accident attorneys at The Reiff Law Firm, call today at (215) 709-6940.